didymosxr/AnonCityDT/README.md

 ## Acknowledgement

+This work has been created as part of the [DIDYMOS-XR project](https://didymos-xr.eu).
 DIDYMOS-XR receives funding from the European Union's Horizon Europe research and innovation programme.

 <img src="normal-reproduction-low-resolution.jpg" width="100">